iotaledger/wallet.rs/README.md

 ## Introduction

 The wallet library is a stateful package with a standardised interface for developers to build applications involving IOTA value transactions.
-It offers abstractions to handle IOTA payments and is designed to interact with [IOTA Stronghold](https://github.com/iotaledger/stronghold.rs/) for seed handling, seed storage and state backup.
+It offers abstractions to handle IOTA payments and can optionally interact with [IOTA Stronghold](https://github.com/iotaledger/stronghold.rs/) for seed handling, seed storage and state backup.
 See the full specification [here](https://github.com/iotaledger/wallet.rs/blob/master/specs/wallet-ENGINEERING-SPEC-0000.md).

 ## Warning

 This library is in active development.
-It does not work with the current IOTA mainnet and is being developed for Chrysalis Part 2 in Q4 2020.
-It should be considered experimental and only used as a reference for now.
+The library targets the Chrysalis testnet and does not work with current IOTA mainnet.

 ## Prerequisites

 To use the library, we recommend you update Rust to the latest stable version [`rustup update stable`](https://github.com/rust-lang/rustup.rs#keeping-rust-up-to-date).
 Nightly should be fine but there's a chance some changes are not compatible.

-`no_std` is not supported currently, but we are working on it, and will provide it as a feature once the new library implementation is ready.
+`no_std` is not supported currently, but we are working on it, and will provide it as a feature once the new implementation is ready.

 ## Usage